2ndkauboy/textdomain-overwrite/README.md

 ## Changelog:

-# Version 0.2
+# Version 1.0.1
-- First draft plugin version using procedural programming and a rather compilcated folder structure
+- Adding a "how to" section to the readme (Thanks to @SaskiaLund!)

 # Version 1.0
 - Rewrite the whole plugin to an object oriented version
 - Dramatically simplify the folder and naming structure, enabling themes/plugins/core to share a textdomain

+# Version 0.2
+- First draft plugin version using procedural programming and a rather compilcated folder structure